 When characterizing sensors, it is desirable to investigate the temperature dependence of certain sensor parameters.
 Until recently, such tests were conducted using a large cooling system which circulates coolant through a cooling block to which the sensors under test are attached.
 The sensors are now operated on a small copper platform which is cooled with a peltier element.
-A PID controller implemented on a microcontroller senses the temperature of the platform by means of a onewire temperature sensor and regulates the current through the peltier element.
-The device features a small display and a simple user interface, alternatively it can be remote controlled via a USB connection.
-The platform can be cooled down to circa -10° C within few minutes while consuming 50 W. Overall, the set-up was greatly reduced in size, while at the same time improved in usability.
+A PID controller implemented on a micro-controller senses the temperature of the platform by means of a onewire temperature sensor and regulates the current through the peltier element.
+The device features a small display and a simple user interface; alternatively it can be remotely controlled via a USB connection.
+The platform can be cooled down to circa $-10^{\circ}\mathrm{C}$ within few minutes while consuming $50\,\mathrm{W}$.
+Overall, the set-up was greatly reduced in size, while at the same time improved in usability.

 Figure 1: The current consumption (digital VCC) of a MIMOSA-26 sensor as a function of the discriminator threshold.
-Data acquired with front-end electronics on-board monitoring devices.
+The data were acquired with front-end electronics on-board monitoring devices.